Is there a file to send my healthcare provider on ICP? I need medical referenced journals & articles!

 Some ICP patients have pain on the right side under the right ribs and others mention the pain in the back just below the right shoulder blade.
 The pain has been expressed as debilitating and uncomfortable.
 There are some women that have the RUQ pain begin before the more common itch symptom.
 Be sure to speak to your doctor about the pain to have it checked with an ultrasound.

 Is itching early at 8 weeks’ gestation too early to be Intrahepatic Cholestasis of Pregnancy (ICP)?

 ICP has been diagnosed as early as 8 weeks’ gestation.
 If you are itchy which tends to be worse at night, your healthcare provider should request a bile acid test and liver function test to check the levels.
-If the results come back normal and the itching continues, both blood tests should be repeated a few weeks later.
+If the results come back normal and the itching continues, both blood tests should be repeated.
 Research has shown that some women can itch for some time before bile acid levels rise above normal.
 Your healthcare provider may want to also rule out other possible causes of the itch.
 Note there is research to suggest that developing ICP this early increases the risk of certain complications such as respiratory distress or fetal distress, yet there isn’t any evidence showing there is an increased risk of stillbirth as long as being treated for ICP.
 However, research has shown that you have an increased risk of early spontaneous labor.

 My healthcare provider said if I had Intrahepatic Cholestasis of Pregnancy (ICP), I would be jaundiced.
 Is this true?

 There are many symptoms associated with ICP mainly itching, however not every ICP patient has all.
 One does not have to be jaundice to have it.
 There seems to be a misconception that if a patient has ICP she will always present with jaundice (yellow appearance to the skin).
 Only a very small percentage of women get jaundiced during ICP.

 Why don’t Histamines such as Benadryl work for the itching?